Neurocrine Access Support for CRENESSITY

 Designing for Healthcare Professionals

-For the HCP website, our priority was to ensure healthcare professionals could easily access critical patient resources, most importantly the enrollment form.
+For the HCP website, our priority was to ensure healthcare professionals could easily access critical patient resources, most importantly, the enrollment form.
 To support this, we included clear call-to-action buttons on every page, making key tools consistently available.
 I also aligned the structure and visual flow of the HCP site with the patient-facing site, allowing providers to guide patients through the experience seamlessly.
 This mirrored layout helped create consistency across both platforms while maintaining clarity and usability for the HCP audience.

 Walk Through the HCP Website